Best late-night desserts places in Singapore

 Opening hours: Daily 2pm to 2am

 Icebar is a late-night dessert cafe decked out in neon signages and decor, located within Hougang Green Shopping Mall.
-Start off with their Waffles with Double Scoop ($12.60) for a sweet treat; opt for Tiramisu or Honeycomb Snickers ice cream if you prefer something sweeter.
-Alternatively, try their Apple Strudel ($3.90) ice cream for a good mix of sweet and sour flavours.
+Start with their waffles that come in Original ($5.50), Charcoal ($6.80), and Coffee ($6.80), with a side of syrup.
+If you’d like something tea-centric, try their Tie Guan Yin gelato.
+Alternatively, go for their Yuzu Citron sorbet for a good mix of sweet and sour flavours.
+Prices of single scoops start from $4.20.

 Check out our Icebar review!